Hay fever; Nasal congestion - allergies

 Rhinitis always precedes and accompanies sinusitis, which is inflammation or infection of the mucous lining of the sinuses.
 Acute sinusitis usually clears up on its own.
 Chronic sinusitis can be more difficult to treat.

-Allergic rhinitis also needs to be distinguished from the cold or flu:
+Allergic rhinitis also needs to be distinguished from the cold or flu.
+This can be challenging, as there are several common symptoms.
+Some clues to differentiate the two:

-- Allergic rhinitis symptoms begin right after exposure to an allergen.
+- Allergic rhinitis symptoms begin soon after exposure to an allergen.
 Colds or flu develop several days after exposure to a virus.

 There are several treatment approaches for allergic rhinitis: